 As a founder of color or a minority founder, you have a unique perspective.
 It’s not unusual for minority business owners and founders of color to observe different problems or to offer different solutions than business owners from other groups.

-This unique perspective gives you an opportunity to bring innovative products and services designed for everyone, or to pick a segment of your target market and create products or services for that market segment.
+This unique perspective allows you to bring innovative products and services designed for everyone or pick a segment of your target market and create products or services for that market segment.

 For example, Bevel founder Tristan Walker launched products through Walker & Company to help Black men who faced unique problems while grooming.

 At the time, many companies made razors for a broad market audience, by Walker was frustrated that those products didn’t meet the needs of Black men.

 Walker could have started a new razor company with a broad audience, but he chose to focus on an audience he believed wasn’t being effectively served by any existing products.